BadgerCode/emojichat/README.md

     * Maybe try to fix the "space in name" problem
     * And non-typeable characters problem
 * Make sure basics work- ctrl+a/c/v/x
-* Make fade-out not wack (gradual, faded out text stays faded out not this all or nothing BS)
 * Make double quotes work in this version
 * Font looks awful over bright lights
 * Make entity messages a blue colour